delveccj/Lab-Final/LabFinalDryRun.md

 Once it is running, you can test it out to make sure it does what you expected!

 #### **5. Add a CI/CD Workflow**
-1. In `.github/workflows/ci.yml`, add the following:
+1. In `.github/workflows/ci.yml`, add the following.
+Note - there is one item in here you will need to change.
+You will need to figure out what:

 ```yaml
 name: CI/CD Pipeline